Install instructions

 8. Tighten all panel screws and remove the darkslide.
 Test that the darkslide goes in and out smoothly without catching.
 If it catches, the vinyl seam on the darkslide side is the culprit - remove the panel and re-smooth that edge.

 The overlay sits on top of the focusing screen and shows you the half-frame composition through the viewfinder.
-It's a clear transparency with two thin black lines at 9.05 mm from each edge, defining a 20.5 mm window that matches the gate mask.
+It's a clear transparency with two thin black lines defining the panoramic frame in the finder.

 1. Detach the prism / viewfinder from the camera body, following the standard Mamiya 645 Pro procedure.